Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform

 At low Reynolds numbers, where the characteristic length and velocity scales of the flow are small, inertial effects become negligible compared with viscous forces.
-Under these conditions, the fluid motion is dominated by viscosity.
-Consequently, the governing equations reduce to the Stokes equations~\cite{kim05},
+Under these conditions, the fluid motion is governed by the Stokes equations~\cite{kim05},

 where $\bm{v}$ and $p$ denote the fluid velocity and pressure fields, respectively, and $\eta$ is the dynamic viscosity.
 Here, $\bm{f}$ denotes the force density.
 For a point force of strength~$\bm{F}$ applied at $\bm{r}_0$, it is given by $\bm{f}(\R) = \bm{F} \delta(\R-\bm{r}_0)$, commonly referred to as a \textit{Stokeslet}.
 For a point torque of strength~$\bm{T}$, it is expressed as $\bm{f}(\R) = \tfrac{1}{2} \, \bm{T} \times \boldsymbol{\nabla} \delta(\R-\bm{r}_0)$, known as a \textit{rotlet}, which generates a rotational or swirling flow.
 Our aim is to determine the flow generated by a point force or torque singularity within a wedge geometry.